polterguy/phosphorusfive/plugins/p5.strings/README.md

 src:x:/@p5.string.decode-base64?value.string
 ```

-Notice, since *[p5.string.decode-base64]* will actually return a byte array, or a "blob", we need to convert this blob into a string to actually
+Notice, since **[p5.string.decode-base64]** will actually return a byte array, or a _"blob"_, we need to convert this blob into a string to actually
 see its result.
 The above example hence simply base64 decodes a value, which contains the text _"thomas hansen was here"_ into a blob, for then
-to use a *[src]* invocation, with an expression, converting its result into a string.
+to use a **[src]** invocation, with an expression, converting its result into a string.

 To encode a blob into a base64 encoded string, is just as easy.